Want to learn how to make a mug bug hotel that your kids will love?

 Mug bug hotel

-Our friends at CleverPatch were able to provide us with porcelain mugs and porcelain markers.
-The mugs are delivered in plain white and so are an unused canvas ready to decorate.
+We started with porcelain mugs and porcelain markers.
+The mugs are plain white and so are an unused canvas ready to decorate.
 Porcelain markers come in 8 different colours and are really easy to use, even for younger children.

 We started by planning our designs on pieces of paper with a pencil.
 This allowed the children to practise drawing their bees, butterflies, caterpillars and flowers.
 It also allowed them to consider how much space they had to draw on their mugs and to plan out their scene.